S0001Light/SHELLGUARD---A-TWO-PASSWORD-SOLUTION---CoPilot-and-I/README.md

 USE AT YOUR OWN RISK

-each make password is separate and unique to each ShellGuard

 ShellGuard is a two password solution, and takes photos for failure

 after you enter your password to Microsoft Windows, the app runs at startup, for another set of passwords to be entered,